akimd/vcsn/doc/automata.rst

 can be iterated over using a classical STL-loop.

 .. function:: state_container states() const

-   All states of the automaton, excluding :func:`pre` and :func:`post`.

-.. function:: state_container all_states() const
+              state_container all_states() const

-   All states of the automaton, including :func:`pre` and :func:`post`.
+   All states of the automaton.
+The first flavor excludes :func:`pre` and :func:`post` states, while the second includes them.

 .. function:: transition_container transitions() const

-   All transitions of the automaton, excluding initial and final transitions.

-.. function:: transition_container all_transitions() const
+              transition_container all_transitions() const

-   All transitions of the automaton, including initial transitions (that have :func:`pre` as source state) and final transitions (that have :func:`post` as destination state).
+   All transitions of the automaton.
+The first flavor excludes initial and final transitions, while the second flavor include them.

 .. function:: transition_container initials() const